-Even if you're a SaaS business, you should still pay attention to products-sold reports.
-Even though you don't typically have an inventory to worry about, you should be interested in when your customers are purchasing upgrades or buying additional products.
-This will give you a better idea of the customer's journey so you know when the best times are to upsell and cross-sell.
+Even if you're a SaaS business, you should still pay attention to product-sold reports.
+Even though you don't typically have an inventory to worry about, you should be interested when your customers purchase upgrades or buy additional products.
+This will give you a better idea of the customer's journey, so you know when the best times are to upsell and cross-sell.

 3. Purchase History Report

 Repeat customers are incredibly valuable to your business.
 To identify these repeat customers, you need access to purchase history reports (also called customer reports).

 You’ll learn about your customers and their preferences to better serve them whenever they come around.
 If a repeat customer suddenly stops interacting with your company, your marketing or customer service team can re-engage them before they churn.

 A CRM can help you create purchase history reports and compile data like customer names, addresses, phone numbers, and even satisfaction scores.
 The image below is a customer profile with an overview of a customer's interaction history with a sales rep.